What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

 The most common cultivar of St. Augustine grass is Floratam.
 It is widely found in the southern United States.
 However, it is not the most shade-resistant type to grow for such adverse conditions.

-If your lawn is under a full shade, I still wouldn’t recommend growing any of these turfgrasses.
-You can, however, improve the survival ability of St. Augustine grass by cutting canopy above the lawn to allow a good amount of sunlight to penetrate underneath.
+If your lawn is under full shade, I still wouldn’t recommend growing any of these turfgrasses.
+You can, however, improve the survival ability of St. Augustine grass by cutting the canopy above the lawn to allow a good amount of sunlight to penetrate underneath.

 2. Zoysia Grass

 You can grow Zoysiagrass as a shade-tolerant species.
-However, it still prefers sun and we cannot say that it is a shade-loving grass.
+However, it still prefers the sun and we cannot say that it is a shade-loving grass.
 Its low-light tolerance is better than that of Bermuda grass, so between the two, it would be the right pick.
 You can successfully grow Zoysia in subtropical areas, such as Florida.

 Zoysia sunlight requirements